 Chris Duffy "Self Portrait" (Larrikin Records, 1979) (LP)

 Perhaps the Australian equivalent of Bela Fleck, eclectic banjoist Chris Duffy (1948-2012) was born in Germany but migrated to Australia as a teen and soon established himself as one of the country's top-tier banjo pickers, touring with numerous country artists and playing on countless albums.
 Duffy was a major promoter of bluegrass music in Australia, touring nationally as well as setting up tours for American pickers such as Dan Crary, Mark O'Connor, and Byron Berline, who he also recorded with...
-Duffy's career was sidelined by a motorcycle accident in the 1990s, but as he recovered he took up
+Duffy's career was sidelined by a motorcycle accident in the 1990s - -while healing, he took up an interest in jazz guitar, and as his recovery continued he worked in more and more jazz ideas into his banjo work.
+On this debut disc, Duffy plays banjo, fiddle, guitar and mandolin, with a little assist from bassist Ralph Graham and second guitar John Kane.

 Chris Duffy "Keep On Pickin' " (Larrikin Records, 1977) (LP)